bright-dev/bright/doc/source/index.rst

 has low computational overhead.
 Bright, therefore, is simply a collection of object models that allow another program to connect them.
 The bright bindings enable this hooking to be done in Python or C++.
-Thus by using bright, Python itself becomes the fuel cycle interpreter while allowing the heavy lifting of the models to be performed by the faster C++ code.
+Thus by using bright, Python itself becomes the fuel cycle interpreter while allowing the heavy lifting of the models is performed by the faster C++ code.

-Since Bright fuel cycle objects will usually be called via Python, this documentation serves for both interfaces.
+Since bright fuel cycle objects will usually be called via Python, this documentation discusses the Python level, though it serves for both interfaces.

 Bright currently has the following external C++ dependencies: